Asbestos as an Acoustic Soundproofing Material: What Do We Need to Know?

 Researchers at Mount Sinai Medical School have established that acoustical plaster is still present in older buildings and pose a continuing public health risk.
 To be specific, the older building may have acoustic plaster or acoustical finishes containing asbestos that is not dangerous if intact but often these structures erode with age releasing high amounts of asbestos fibers into the surrounding air.
 Over a period of time, the acoustical plaster coating may crack or break apart allowing tiny asbestos particles to get released into the air.
 It can be extremely dangerous to people inhaling these fibers.
 Workers who were involved in spraying the acoustical plaster were at a greater risk because while doing the task of mixing the plaster and spraying it over the walls, they would have easily inhaled large amounts of asbestos.

-Exposure to Asbestos in Acoustic Panels and its Health Risks
+Exposure to Asbestos in Acoustic Panels and Its Health Risks

 Asbestos was considered a miracle mineral due to its multiple benefits such as fire resistance, lightweight, durability, and low cost.
 As a result, asbestos became a popular additive in acoustical ceiling tiles but unfortunately has exposed a lot of people to airborne fibers during the manufacturing, installation, repair, and renovation process.
-Such people who inhaled tiny asbestos fibers unknowingly decades ago are at a high risk of developing mesothelioma and other asbestos-related diseases.
+Such people who inhaled tiny asbestos fibers unknowingly decades ago are at a high risk of developing asbestos-related diseases.

 Asbestos fibers, once inhaled, get lodged in the outer lining of major organs such as the lungs (pleura), heart (pericardium), and abdomen (peritoneum).
 These fibers cannot be removed and hence get stuck in the lining causing inflammation, which gradually leads to several chronic diseases such as pleural plaques and asbestosis.
 In severe conditions, the stuck asbestos fibers mutate the normal tissue cells turning them into cancerous mesothelioma cells.